websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 You can add a properties file for a specific environment, such as a development environment.
 Then you can use a single `portal-ext.properties` for common properties, and an environment-specific configuration for others.

-1. Create an arbitrary extension file (e.g., `portal-development.properties`) for your environment and add environment-specific properties to it:
+1. Create an arbitrary extension file (e.g., `portal-developer.properties`) for your environment and add environment-specific properties to it:

     ```properties
     mail.session.jndi.name=mail/DevMailSession